tpaschalis/tpaschalis.github.io/_posts/2021-03-13-relnote-yes.markdown

 How do you keep track of what was important, what someone reading the release notes may need to know?

-I set to find out, after a [Emmanuel](https://twitter.com/odeke_et) (a great person, and one of the best ambassadors the Go community could wish for), added a mysterious comment on one of my [latest CLs](https://go-review.googlesource.com/c/go/+/284136) that read `RELNOTE=yes`.
+I set to find out, after [Emmanuel](https://twitter.com/odeke_et) (a great person, and one of the best ambassadors the Go community could wish for), added a mysterious comment on one of my [latest CLs](https://go-review.googlesource.com/c/go/+/284136) that read `RELNOTE=yes`.

-The [`build`](https://github.com/golang/build) repo holds Go's continuous build and release infrastructure; and also contains the [`relnote` tool](https://github.com/golang/build/blob/master/cmd/relnote/relnote.go) that gathers and summarizes Gerrit changes (CLs) which are marked with RELNOTE annotations.
+The [`build`](https://github.com/golang/build) repo holds Go's continuous build and release infrastructure; it also contains the [`relnote` tool](https://github.com/golang/build/blob/master/cmd/relnote/relnote.go) that gathers and summarizes Gerrit changes (CLs) which are marked with RELNOTE annotations.
 The earliest reference of this idea I could find is [this CL](https://go-review.googlesource.com/c/build/+/30697) from Brad Fitzpatrick, back in October 2016.

 So, any time a commit is merged (or close to merging) where someone thinks it may be useful to include in the release notes, they can leave a `RELNOTE=yes` or `RELNOTES=yes` comment.
 All these CLs are then gathered to be reviewed by the release author.
 Here's the actual Gerrit API query:
 ```